ventrian/News-Articles/README.md

 ## Installation

-Install the module through Host -> Extensions
+Install the module through Host -> Extensions.

+Ready made install files are located in the /installs folder.

 ## Token Guide